Fusion-Party-Aus/colourful_fusion_theme/README.md

 > ![](./docs/w-100.png)

+Whenever you upload an image to NationBuilder, it will create explicit width and height values that only fit on your screen, not on mobile.

 ### Header Imagery
 The policy pages have headers with background imagery.
 Notice that it's rendered as a srcset with two images, eg:
 * https://fusionparty.space/images/kangaroo_future_scenery_200.webp  (725 × 200 px)